amphio/checklists/README.md

 #Checklists
-A simple game to get things done right....
+A simple game to get things done right...
 ...inspired by Atul Gawande's checklist manifesto

 ###To play the game